Xfers/docs/source/includes/Core/_otp.md

 }
 ```

 This endpoint allows you to resend the OTP to a phone.
+This is only used for charge with parameter "user_phone_no" inputted to it.

 #### URL Parameters